smoens/smoens.github.com/src/posts/2021-04-10-the-benefits-of-creating-a-personal-website/2021-04-10-the-benefits-of-creating-a-personal-website.md

 I believe that writing about topics or articles that interest me, stimulates me to really structure the content I read.
 It makes you challenge your own knowledge, and it makes you more alert to words you don't really understand.
 By writing content down I can consolidate and increase my understanding of a topic.
 Perhaps others can benefit from this shared knowledge and learnings as well.

 ### Building a professional resume
 A personal website can be a great way to keep track and document projects and skills you've build along the way.
-This is tied to what I've mentioned before about "Tracking your capstone projects".
+This is tied to what I have mentioned before about "Tracking your capstone projects".
 It can be a canvas of who you are personally and professionally.
 It also allows for more flexibility than a standard pdf or word document.
 Definitely take a look at the section "Examples of great personal websites" where you can find some example websites that are a great reference.
-This doesn't mean that these websites are build with this in mind, but to me they provide a way to tap into a person's skills and interests, and sometimes even a glimpse of their personality.
+This does not mean that these websites are build with a professional goal in mind, but to me they provide a way to tap into a person's skills and interests, and sometimes even a glimpse of their personality.

 ### Cultivating a digital garden